Market Research Reports

 ● Document: a set of information pertaining to a topic, structured for human comprehension, represented by a variety of symbols, stored and handled as a unit.

-● Management: creation, storage, organisation, transmission, retrieval, manipulation, update, and eventual disposition of documents to fulfil an
+● Management: creation, storage, organization, transmission, retrieval, manipulation, update, and eventual disposition of documents to fulfill an

 ● System: the use of modern information technologies.